Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Introduction

 The question of how a system responds to perturbation (stress) is of general importance in physics, in particular, in cold-atom physics.
 Naturally, isotropic media are the most explored in this context.
 However, progress in realizing ultracold dipolar gases brings the perfect playground for going beyond isotropicity~\cite{Chomaz2022}.
 It becomes possible to investigate the effect of perturbations on quantum degenerate gases that are intrinsically anisotropic.

 In this work, we explore the effect of a static perturbation on an anisotropic medium by placing an impurity at the center of the dipolar Bose gas.
-The impurity can be an optically generated potential~\cite{Andrews1997,StamperKurn1998,Stellmer2013}, which perturbs the host system.
+The impurity can be an optically generated potential, which in principle can be of arbitrary shape in modern cold-atom experiments~\cite{Amico2021}.
 By calculating the ensuing properties, we gain insight into the differences between dipolar and non-dipolar systems.

 Firstly, we study the Bose gas without external confinement.
 In this case, the character of the system can be analyzed analytically at least within the local density approximation.
 We show that even an isotropic impurity leads to an anisotropic response, which reveals the nature of the Bose gas.
 Further, for an anisotropic impurity, the energy of the system depends strongly on the interplay between the direction of the dipoles and the shape and orientation of the impurity.
 The dipolar nature of the Bose gas is the most pronounced in the vicinity of the collapse, where the number of bosons displaced by the impurity becomes large.
 Secondly, we analyze an experimentally relevant system in a harmonic trap.
 We show that the results derived in the homogeneous setting still hold, advocating for an exploration of static impurities with dipolar gases in a laboratory.